 Your intestines are the gateway to your health.
 If your gut is healthy, chances are your overall state of health is good.
 Whereas if your digestive health is poor, you probably experience several varied health problems.
+One of the most common is fatigue.

 You may have heard of leaky gut syndrome.
 It is increasingly being recognised as an underlying factor in most inflammatory and immune mediated health problems.